Robert E. Huyser: Military career

-He was drafted into the United States Army in April 1943 and in 1944 entered the aviation cadet program.
+Huyser was drafted into the United States Army in April 1943 and in 1944 entered the aviation cadet program.
 In September 1944 he graduated from flying school and received his pilot wings and commission as a second lieutenant.

 During World War II he flew B-29 Superfortresses in the South West Pacific Area.
 In May 1945 he was assigned as a B-29 pilot at Clovis, New Mexico.
 From August 1946 to May 1947, Huyser was an aircraft commander in the 307th Bombardment Wing, MacDill Field, Florida.
 He next became an aircraft commander in the 93rd Bombardment Wing at Castle Air Force Base, California, and in 1950 was assigned to the wing staff as chief of training.

 During the Korean War Huyser was assigned to the Far East Air Forces Bomber Command as chief, combat operations.
 During that period he flew combat missions in B-29s with the 98th Bombardment Wing.

 He returned to the United States in September 1953 and was assigned as chief, Combat Crew Section, Headquarters Fifteenth Air Force, March Air Force Base, California.
 In February 1957 he became chief, Training Division, for the 92nd Bombardment Wing, Fairchild Air Force Base, Washington, and later was named director of operations.

 Huyser returned to Headquarters Fifteenth Air Force in January 1959 as assistant chief and then as chief, Combat Operations Branch.
 In July 1960 he became chief, Operations Plans Division.
 He entered the Air War College at Maxwell Air Force Base, Alabama, in August 1962.
 After his graduation in July 1963, he served as chief, Concepts Branch, Operations Plans Division, Headquarters Strategic Air Command, Offutt Air Force Base, Nebraska.